grayhaven7/life-insurance-status-tracking/presentation/OVERVIEW.md

 **Features:**
 - Secure login portal for administrators
 - Email and password authentication
-- Branded header with "Financial Planning Group - Admin Portal"
+- Branded header with "Emerald Tide Financial - Admin Portal"
 - Link to switch to client login if needed

 ---